-What Is Water Softening & How Does It Work?
+What Is Water Softener & How Exactly Does It Work?

-> These are just a few reasons why hard water can have a negative effect and why many people will choose to soften it.
+These are just a few reasons why hard water can have a negative effect and why many people will choose to soften it.
 This guide was made to help you learn about how water softening works and when it should be done.

 What Is Water Softening?

 Water is considered hard when high levels of magnesium and calcium can be found in it.
 Water softening is a process in which these magnesium and calcium ions are removed.
 The most effective way of softening water is by using a unit that can be directly connected to the water supply.

 How Do I Know If I Need My Water Softened?

 There are many different ways to tell if you need to soften your water.
 These are some things that you should look out for within your home;

 - There is a scale is building up on your appliances.

 - Your skin and hair are becoming dry.